Self-Initiated Program (SIP) Approvals

 The 35-hour participation requirement cannot be shared when each parent in a two-parent household is participating as a SIP, because per SIP rules, each parent is subject to the 30-hour weekly SIP participation requirement, unless one parent is an exempt volunteer.

 Example: Both dad and mom are mandatory participants attending Unitek College.
 The dad and mom are each enrolled in classes totaling 12 hours per week, including each participating 6 hours per week of supervised study time.
 Each client selects 12 hours per week of unsupervised study time.
-Total countable hours for each client are 30, each meeting the SIP requirement of 30 hours per week.
+The total countable hours for each client are 30, each meeting the SIP requirement of 30 hours per week.

 2-Parent Families Where One Is SIP

 When one parent is in SIP status, that parent has an individual SIP requirement of 30 hours per week.
 The remainder of the 35 hours must be met by either the individual in a SIP or the other parent in the household.
-If the other parent who is not in SIP status is exempt (other than disability), then the SIP individual must participate an additional 5 hours, unless the exempt individual chooses to volunteer for 5 hours.
+If the other parent who is not in SIP status is exempt (other than disability), then the SIP individual must participate in an additional 5 hours, unless the exempt individual chooses to volunteer for 5 hours.

 12-Month VTR Clock